 - For all categories games must be original designs and not just new editions unless there is very significant change in the design or game play between editions.

-- To enter the awards you MUST send a copy/mock-up or sample by 20th March 2021.
+- To enter the awards you MUST send a copy/mock-up or sample by 20th May 2021.
 IF YOU MISS THE DEADLINE YOUR GAME WILL NOT BE ENTERED.
 There are NO exceptions to this rule.
+If the game is a Legacy Game or an escape room style game them you must send 3 copies to allow different judges to experience the game.
+If your are sending an expansion where the original game is needed to play you must also send the original game.

 - Submitted games are NOT returned to you and will be used in our game library or occasionally auctioned/sold for charity or given out as prizes.